J24681357/gtfbotfithusim/README.md

 ## Settings - /settings

-2. In the GTF game, the following settings can be configured:
+2. In GTF 2: Unleahsed, the following settings can be configured:
    - Embed Color: Change the embed color
    - Dealership Catalog Sort
    - Garage Sort